 What is this?

 Omni Rankings publishes ratings and projections for each Division I team in men’s basketball, women’s basketball, and football.
-Wait, it gets even spicier.
 The ratings and projections are generated by mathematical models gauging the current strength of each team.
-The abridged version: It’s an orgy of math and college sports.

 Who is behind it?

-Omni Rankings was founded by Matt Olson, a Minnesota native and Northwestern University alumnus with a professional background in structural engineering and broadcast journalism (the natural career progression into manatee dermatology is pending).
-Matt has developed sports rating algorithms and mathematical models since 1990.
+Omni Rankings was founded by Matt Olson, who has developed sports rating algorithms and mathematical models since 1990.

 Which games do the models use to generate the rankings?